-ATEGY sctive planning, City Council Strategic Priorities 2016-2018 GOAL 5 Ensure orderly development and long-range conservation and management of our natural resources and coastal assets. a.
+ATEGY ctive planning, City Council Strategic Priorities 2016-2018 GOAL 5 Ensure orderly development and long-range conservation and management of our natural resources and coastal assets.
+OBJECTIVES a.
 Develop and implement a sustainability program. b.
 Protect ocean and waterways.
 INFRASTRUCTURE AND NATURAL RESOURCES STRATEGY To establish, preserve and improve our infrastructure and natural resources through effective planning, prioritization, and efficient use of available funding.
 GOAL 4 Ensure proper construction and maintenance of infrastructure to provide maximum benefit with lowest life cycle cost following CIP plans. a.
 Implement CIP plans. b.
-Catch up on deferred maintenance for City facilities.
-TRUCTURE AND NATURA reserve and improve our infrastructure an and efficient use of available funding.
-Goal 3 Ensure funding is adequate to meet the goals of the master plans. a.
+Catch up on deferred maintenance for City facilities. reserve and improve our infrastructure and and efficient use of available funding.
+GoAL 3 Ensure funding is adequate to meet the goals of the master plans. a.
 Maximize funding sources. b.
 Set rates and fees to fully recover cost.
-INFRASTRUCT Purpose: To establish, preserve ar prioritization, and efficier GOAL 2 Develop an asset management program that includes fleet, facilities, parks, streets, alleys, water, wastewater and stormwater.
-OBJECTIVES a.
+INFRASTRUCT Purpose: To establish, preserve ar prioritization, and efficier GOAL 2 Develop an asset management program that includes fleet, facilities, parks, streets, alleys, water, wastewater and stormwater. a.
 Develop a City-wide asset management program. b.
 Develop an asset management funding plan. c.
 Sell unneeded City assets.
-Dur GOAL 1 Ensure Master Plans for all City infrastructure are current, synchronized and consistent with the General Plan.
+Pur Para Para Para Para Para Para Para P GOAL 1 Ensure Master Plans for all City infrastructure are current, synchronized and consistent with the General Plan.
 OBJECTIVES a.
 Complete the Public Works Integrated Master Plan. b.
 Develop master plans for other City facilities and vehicles.